YosysHQ/prjtrellis/README.md

 ### License

-All code in the Project X-Ray repository is licensed under the very permissive [ISC Licence](COPYING).
+All code in the Project Trellis repository is licensed under the very permissive [ISC Licence](COPYING).
 A copy can be found in the [`COPYING`](COPYING) file.

 All new contributions must also be released under this license.